apuex/custom-eclipse-ide/README.md

 The project has these goals:

-* To build customized eclipse IDE with customized feature set, by pulling features from update sites, instead of prescribed feature sets of the official releases.
+* To build customized eclipse IDE with customized feature set by pulling features from update sites when requirements cannot be met by feature sets of the official releases.

 ## Usage